ChrisR08/react-game-app/README.md

 ## Future Plans

+- Unit and integration tests
 - Build a backend and middleware
-- Game details page
-- Unit and integration tests
-- Performance improvements
+- Performance improvements, if needed
 - Polish and accessibility tweaks

 ---